Analysis | Who’s Looking at What in the Investigations of Trump

-What started with an investigation into Russia’s interest in U.S. President Donald Trump’s 2016 campaign has drawn much closer to home.
-Authorities at the federal and state levels, as well as newly empowered Democrats in the House of Representatives, are scrutinizing Trump’s private business dealings, his path to the pinnacle of American politics and his actions as president.
-This is in addition to the probe by Special Counsel Robert Mueller into interference by Russians into the 2016 presidential election, whether Trump or his campaign conspired with them, and whether Trump obstructed justice.
-Here’s a partial accounting of what’s being investigated, and by whom:
+What started with an investigation into Russia’s interest in U.S. President Donald Trump’s 2016 campaign has drawn closer to home.
+Authorities at the federal and state levels, and newly empowered Democrats in the House of Representatives, are scrutinizing Trump’s private business dealings, his path to the pinnacle of American politics and his actions as president.
+This is in addition to the probe by Special Counsel Robert Mueller into interference by Russians into the 2016 presidential election and whether Trump or his campaign conspired with them.
+Here’s a partial accounting of what else is being investigated, and by whom:

 2016 campaign finances